 Once an order ships, your supplier also needs to provide shipping and tracking information to you electronically.
 Every Amazon order requires this information and it’s your job to submit it.

-These are the main advantages of dropshipping on Amazon.
+These are the main benefits of dropshipping on Amazon.

 Amazon Is A Huge Marketplace